 - Renovating process

 The whole renovation is a total of many processes interconnected and co-dependent of each other.
 While the best approach would be to do an overhaul when you renovate, it depends on your budget yet again.
 Renovating just the desktop is alright.
 But if you want the entire kitchen to be changed up, you may suggest starting with the cupboards, cabinets, and shelves first before doing the benchtops.
+It could be something you want to do from scratch, for example by changing the hardwood primer altogether.
 In that way, measurements for the benchtops would make more sense.
 Cabinetry usually takes 10 days to finish.
 Plumbing, lighting, tiled splashbacks, and glass splashbacks will depend on the benchtop installation.

 As everything is put in place, the overall benchtop design, be it marble or terrazzo, reflects a lot about you.
 The preferred kind, how it’s utilized and how the accents play their hues with their placements, it’s all you.
 So no matter how you had made it a smart kitchen or a replica of Julia Stiles’, change is good.
 Embrace that energy.